 Morning Time can look different from family to family.
 You may want to gather on your back porch or get cozy in the living room.
 You may all be in your pajamas or all ready for the day.
 Morning Time may cover a couple of subjects or the majority.
 Make it fit in your family the way that feels right for you.
 Just to give you ideas, I will share how we currently do it.

 After my husband leaves for work, we complete our Morning Responsibilities.
-My older children use their chore charts to complete theirs.
-The baby and toddler stay near me while I complete my morning tasks like loading the dishwasher, starting laundry, and cleaning up from breakfast.
+My children use their chore charts to complete theirs.
+If you're interested in how I began habit training for chores, you can read about that in this blog post.
+I complete my morning tasks like loading the dishwasher, starting laundry, and cleaning up from breakfast.
 Around 9:30 I gather us back together for Morning Time.

 Calendar Work and Weather Charting

 Classic Morning Time Bundle

 Using dry erase markers, my older kids trace the month name and all of the numbers leading up to the day’s date.
 Then they circle the date.
 I write the full date on our chalkboard or a whiteboard and we read it aloud together.
 Next they complete the Date and Time Chart, which helps them practice spelling and writing the full date and year.
 It also includes an empty clock, so I tell them the current time and they draw the clock hands and write the time.